zappar-xr/zapbox-xr-sdk/README.md

 - Camera manual exposure UI.
 - Moving the late warp process to a compute shader to remove tearing when content graphics work takes longer than a frame.
 - Improving controller pairing flow, and automatic disconnection when the app is in the background.
+- Automatic calibration of the active range of the analog thumbstick and trigger inputs on each controller.

 ### Future work